TheGithubMafia/eddychn_d730f928-03dd-4776-8b3a-a43968ef713a/README.md

-# Shopi
+# React Native E-Commerce App

-Shopi is an open source e-commerce app developed for practicing purpose using React Native. the UI is based on some shots from [Dribbble](https://dribbble.com/shots/15960381-Clothing-E-commerce-App)
+E-commerce app developed for practicing purpose using React Native. the UI is based on some shots from [Dribbble](https://dribbble.com/shots/15960381-Clothing-E-commerce-App)